American Conference (NCAA)

-The American Athletic Conference (AAC), also known as the American, is an American collegiate athletic conference, featuring 11 member universities and five affiliate member universities that compete in the National Collegiate Athletic Association's (NCAA) Division I, with its football teams competing in the Football Bowl Subdivision (FBS).
-Member universities represent a range of private and public universities of various enrollment sizes located primarily in urban metropolitan areas in the Northeastern, Midwestern, and Southern regions of the United States.
+The American Conference, formerly the American Athletic Conference (AAC), and also known as simply the American, is a collegiate athletic conference in the United States, featuring 13 full member universities and 6 affiliate member universities that compete in the National Collegiate Athletic Association's (NCAA) Division I. Its football teams compete in the Football Bowl Subdivision (FBS).
+Member universities represent a range of private and public research universities of various enrollment sizes located primarily in urban metropolitan areas in the Northeastern, Midwestern, and Southern regions of the United States.

-The American's legal predecessor, the original Big East Conference, was considered one of the six collegiate power conferences of the Bowl Championship Series (BCS) era in college football, and The American inherited that status in the BCS's final season.
-With the advent of the College Football Playoff in 2014, The American became a "Group of Five" conference, which shares one automatic spot in the New Year's Six bowl games.
+The American's legal predecessor, the original Big East Conference, was considered one of the six collegiate power conferences of the Bowl Championship Series (BCS) era in college football, and the American inherited that status in the BCS's final season.
+With the advent of the College Football Playoff (CFP) in 2014, the American became a "Group of Five" conference, which shared one automatic spot in the New Year's Six bowl games during the CFP's four-team era (2014–2023).

-The league is the product of substantial turmoil in the old Big East during the 2010–14 conference realignment period.
+The league is the product of substantial turmoil in the former Big East during the 2010–14 conference realignment period.
 It is one of two conferences to emerge from the all-sports Big East in 2013.
-While the other successor, which does not sponsor football, purchased the Big East Conference name, The American inherited the old Big East's structure and is that conference's legal successor.
+While the other successor, which does not sponsor football, purchased the Big East Conference name, the American inherited the former Big East's structure and is that conference's legal successor.
 However, both conferences claim 1979 as their founding date, and the same history up to 2013.
-The American is headquartered in Irving, Texas, and led by Commissioner Michael Aresco.
+The American Conference is headquartered in Irving, Texas and led by Commissioner Tim Pernetti, who replaced the retiring Mike Aresco on June 1, 2024.

-The current full members of the conference are the University of Central Florida, University of Cincinnati, East Carolina University, University of Houston, University of Memphis, University of South Florida, Southern Methodist University, Temple University, Tulane University, University of Tulsa, and Wichita State University, though Central Florida, Cincinnati, and Houston will be departing the conference on July 1, 2023.
-The University of Alabama at Birmingham, Florida Atlantic University, University of North Carolina at Charlotte, University of North Texas, Rice University, and University of Texas at San Antonio will be joining as full members on July 1, 2023.
-The American also has seven affiliate members: California State University, Sacramento, University of Florida, Florida International University, James Madison University, United States Naval Academy, Old Dominion University, and Vanderbilt University.